Ultrasound: History

 during the First World War, a Russian engineer named Chilowski submitted an idea for submarine detection to the French Government.
 The latter invited Paul Langevin, then Director of the School of Physics and Chemistry in Paris, to evaluate it.
-Chilowski's proposal was to excite a cylindrical, mica condenser by a high-frequency Poulson arc at approximately 100 kHz and thus to generate an ultrasound beam for detecting submerged objects.
+Chilowski's proposal was to excite a cylindrical, mica condenser by a high-frequency Poulsen arc at approximately 100 kHz and thus to generate an ultrasound beam for detecting submerged objects.
 The idea of locating underwater obstacles had been suggested prior by L. F. Richardson, following the Titanic disaster.
 Richardson had proposed to position a high-frequency hydraulic whistle at the focus of a mirror and use the beam for locating submerged navigational hazards.
 A prototype was built by Sir Charles Parsons, the inventor of the vapour turbine, but the device was found not to be suitable for this purpose.

 Langevin's device made use of the piezoelectric effect, which he had been acquainted with whilst a student at the laboratory of Jacques and Pierre Curie.
 Langevin calculated and built an ultrasound transducer comprising a thin sheet of quartz sandwiched between two steel plates.
 Langevin was the first to report cavitation-related bioeffects from ultrasound.

 Definition

 Ultrasound is defined by the American National Standards Institute as "sound at frequencies greater than 20 kHz".
 In air at atmospheric pressure, ultrasonic waves have wavelengths of 1.9 cm or less.

+Ultrasound can be generated at very high frequencies; ultrasound is used for sonochemistry at frequencies up to multiple hundreds of kilohertz.
+Medical imaging equipment uses frequencies in the MHz range.
+UHF ultrasound waves have been generated as high as the gigahertz range.

+Characterizing extremely high-frequency ultrasound poses challenges, as such rapid movement causes waveforms to steepen and form shock waves.

 Perception

 Humans

 The upper frequency limit in humans (approximately 20 kHz) is due to limitations of the middle ear.
 Auditory sensation can occur if high‐intensity ultrasound is fed directly into the human skull and reaches the cochlea through bone conduction, without passing through the middle ear.

 Children can hear some high-pitched sounds that older adults cannot hear, because in humans the upper limit pitch of hearing tends to decrease with age.
 An American cell phone company has used this to create ring signals that supposedly are only audible to younger humans, but many older people can hear the signals, which may be because of the considerable variation of age-related deterioration in the upper hearing threshold.
-The Mosquito is an electronic device that uses a high pitched frequency to deter loitering by young people.